yajra/laravel-oci8/readme.md

 ```
 > Important: Since v4.0, the package will now use `Yajra\Oci8` (capital Y) namespace from `yajra\Oci8` to follow the name standard for vendor name.

-###Configuration
+###Configuration (OPTIONAL)
-Finally you need to publish a configuration file by running the following Artisan command.
+Finally you can optionally publish a configuration file by running the following Artisan command.
+If config file is not publish, the package will automatically use what is declared on your `.env` file database configuartion.

 ```
 $ php artisan vendor:publish --tag=oracle
 ```

-This will copy the configuration file to `config/oracle.php`
+This will copy the configuration file to `config/oracle.php`.

 > Note: For [Laravel Lumen configuration](http://lumen.laravel.com/docs/configuration#configuration-files), make sure you have a `config/database.php` file on your project and append the configuration below: